-Despite the current unique situation where you find yourself studying at a distance, CO-OP students can only take one evening class while on a work term, as long as it doesn’t prevent you from following the required course sequence in the academic session after your work term (because you’re now further ahead in the sequence or because you don’t have enough courses left to remain full time).
+Despite the current unique situation where you find yourself studying and working at a distance, CO-OP students can only take one evening class while on a work term, as long as it doesn’t prevent you from following the required course sequence in the academic session after your work term (because you’re now further ahead in the sequence or because you don’t have enough courses left to remain full time).

 What happens if my work term is delayed?

 For the Winter work term, we are very flexible regarding work term start dates.
 All requests for work terms starting after February 1st will be evaluated on a case by case basis.

 For the Summer 2021 work term, the start date should be May 3rd as planned.
 All requests for work terms starting after May 3rd will be evaluated on a case by case basis.

 How will interviews be done for future placements?

 In the context of COVID-19, we are shifting to remote interviews (phone or video interviews) and we are still actively working on the Winter placement until February 1, 2021.
 See below for Summer 2021 info.

 If my work term is shortened due to the COVID-19 pandemic, do I still have to pay the full CO-OP fee?

 Yes.
 Regardless of how long your work term is, you are still registered to a work term course for which you will be receiving academic credits once successfully completed.
 Those credits will count towards your CO-OP Mention.